Atyn97/calimero-restaurant/README.md

 ### Built with

+- Responsive design with Tailwind CSS
+- Server-Side Rendering with Next.js
-- React, Next.js and TailwindCSS for the frontend
+- TypeScript for type safety
 - Authentication system with json web tokens,  bycrypt and has Google and Facebook Sign-In Integration
 - Has Stripe integration to process card payments
 - Node/Express for creating API endpoints